What is Redensyl and How Does It Support Hair Growth?

 Image source: bioalternatives.com

-The hair follicle is surrounded by two main structures – the inner root sheath (IRS) and the outer root sheath (ORS).
-While IRS helps shape and mold the newly developing hair shaft, ORS includes a region known as the bulge, which contains epithelial stem cells responsible for regenerating follicles in the growing stage.
-Practically, these ORS stem cells (ORSc) have the potential to form new hairs.
+The hair follicle is surrounded by two main structures: the inner root sheath (IRS) and the outer root sheath (ORS).
+While IRS forms the hair shaft, ORS includes a region known as the bulge, which contains stem cells responsible for regenerating follicles in the growing stage.
+In simple words, these ORS stem cells (ORSc) have the potential to form new hairs.

 Another essential structure is the dermal papilla, situated at the very bottom of the hair follicle.
 Dermal papilla contains blood vessels with the role of delivering nutrients to each follicle and hair shaft.

-In order to grow hair, the hair follicle undergoes cycles of degeneration and regeneration due to stem cell involvement.
+In order to grow hair, the hair follicle undergoes cycles of degeneration and regeneration.
 These phases are called anagen, catagen, and telogen.
 At the beginning of each new anagen phase, the follicles start a regenerating process that requires a reservoir of follicle stem cells.
 While in the anagen phase, the hair is actually growing until it enters the catagen phase, marked by the end of the reproduction of ORS stem cells.
 In the telogen phase, most ORSc are in a dormant state, and the hair follicles remain inactive for about 3 months before the whole cycle repeats.
-Once follicle stem cells become activated, they migrate along with the ORS to the follicle base, where they produce new hair shafts.
+Once follicle stem cells become activated, they produce new hair shafts.

 Redensyl formulation explained